 - A blood clot in the lungs.
 This is also known as a pulmonary embolism and is not a common cause

 - Lung cancer and mesothelioma.

 Treatment for pleurisy

-Ibuprofen is usually used to treat the pain of pleurisy, if you can take it.
-If not, paracetamol or codeine will help.
+Ibuprofen is usually used to treat the pain of pleurisy unless this is contraindicated.
+If you are not allowed ibuprofen, paracetamol or codeine will help.

-Then you need to treat the cause of your pleurisy.
-For example, if you have a chest infection you will need antibiotics.
-If your pleurisy is caused by a virus, these usually clear up by themselves.
+The management of your pleurisy will depend upon the cause.
+For example, if you have a bacterial chest infection, you will need antibiotics.
+If your pleurisy is caused by a virus, these infections will clear up by themselves.

-In severe cases you may need to be admitted to hospital so you can have the support you need to get better.
+In severe cases of pleurisy, you may need to be admitted to hospital, so that you can receive the support you need to get better.

-- your chest pain feels heavy, like a weight is pressing on it, or tight.
+- your chest feels tight or heavy, as though a weight is pressing on it

 - you have pain that lasts longer than 15 minutes